-The VT Stroubles Creek WTM model is available upon request from VT SID and incorporated into this Action Plan, by reference.
-The model may be updated from time to time as more accurate data becomes available.
+The VT Stroubles Creek WTM model is incorporated into this Action Plan, by reference and the model may be updated from time to time as more accurate data becomes available.

 3.3.4 Computational Results for Required Reductions

 Data input into the WTM resulted in an annual baseline sediment loading of 102.63 tons/year for VT's MS4.
 The value computed by WTM represents approximately 25% of the aggregated WLA from the Stroubles Creek model for MS4s.
 The value appears appropriate based on visual inspection of the land use map on page 15 of the Stroubles Creek TMDL and the fraction of VT's drainage area within the watershed.
 To determine the WLA, the following steps were taken: